Burnside (TV series)

-Burnside is a British television police procedural drama, broadcast on ITV in 2000.
+Burnside is a British television police procedural drama, broadcast on ITV between 6 July to 10 August 2000.
 The series, a spin-off from ITV's long-running police drama The Bill, focused on DCI Frank Burnside, formerly a detective at Sun Hill and now working for the National Crime Squad.
 Burnside ran for one series of six episodes, structured as three two-part stories.

 Background

 The lead character of the series was Detective Chief Inspector Frank Burnside, who had appeared in The Bill almost from its inception as a tough, no-nonsense antagonist to the station staff.
 Burnside disappeared in mysterious circumstances in 1993 and returned briefly five years later, when it was revealed that he had been working undercover.
 The main secondary characters were Detective Sergeant Dave Summers and Detective Constable Sam Phillips.
 Burnside's NCS team also included the minor characters of DC Pete Moss, played by John White, and DC Chris Gibson, played by Paul Gilmore.
 In addition, several recurring characters appeared throughout the series: Paul Nicholas played Ronnie "The Razor" Buchan, a former London gangster and Burnside's nemesis.
 Tony Selby played Jim Summers, the father of Dave Summers and Burnside's former boss.
 Shane Richie played Burnside's regular informant, Tony Shotton.